trekkie-dev/StarshipRegistry/README.md

 There are multiple instances of error processing/handling throughout the application.
 For example, this snippet of code accepts login data on the splash screen; if you enter your name you're granted access to the database, if you enter nothing, you'll receive and audio queue and be required to try again or exit the program.
 ![image](https://user-images.githubusercontent.com/112297081/202226541-80d3d5ed-ed05-4a39-a251-7d69c29e9eca.png)

+### Other Requirements
+In addition to the three requirements above, My project also utilizes additional requirements such as Inheritance and Linq.

+## Thank you for viewing my project!

+# Live Long and Prosper 🖖